Siler montanum

-Siler montanum, the laserwort, is a herbaceous perennial plant in the family Apiaceae.
+Siler montanum, Laserpitium siler, the laserwort, is a herbaceous perennial plant in the family Apiaceae.
 It is a robust perennial that can reach a height of about 30–100 cm.
 It has bipinnate, alternate leaves, and produces compound umbels of white five-stellate flowers from June to August.

 This species can be found in central and southern Europe, in the Alps, the Pyrenees, the Apennine Mountains and the Iberian Mountains.
 It occurs in gorges and rocky slopes at elevations of 800–2250 m.

-The roots and seeds can be used as spices.